 Resolution In general terms, the resolution you print at can be determined by the layer height you use.
-The LulzBot TAZ can print at a layer height of 0.05mm to 0.50mm.
+The LulzBot TAZ can print at a layer heights of 0.05mm to 0.50mm with the standard tool head.

 Slic3r Slic3r is a cross-platform 3D model slicing engine.
 It's used to process the 3 dimensional model into the GCODE (tool path) needed to physically generate the print.